kzar/sticky-search/README.md

 ## Usage

-1. Perform an advanced search on ebay.co.uk.
-2. Further searches will re-use the selected search preferences until the advanced search page is next displayed or Chrome is restarted.

-## Limitations

-I threw this together very quickly, some limitations:

-- UK Ebay domains hard-coded, so won't work for other countries.
-- Not in Chrome Web Store so updates won't work.
-- No icon.
+Each time you perform an advanced search on Ebay your preferences will be saved and re-used until you next perform an advanced search.
+(If you want to clear all saved preferences simply view the advanced search page and then close it, without performing a search.)